 The adrenal cortex is responsible for production of three major classes of steroid hormones: glucocorticoids, which regulate carbohydrate metabolism; mineralocorticoids, which regulate the body levels of sodium and potassium; and androgens, whose actions are similar to that of steroids produced by the male gonads.
 Cholesterol, acquired from the diet or from LDL, or produced de novo in adrenal cortical cells, serves as the precursor for all of the adrenal steroid hormones.
 Cholesterol uptake from the blood occurs through the binding of LDL to the LDL receptor.
 Chronic stimulation of the adrenal cortex by ACTH leads to increased LDL receptor gene expression resulting in increased receptor density.

-The adrenal cortex is composed of 3 main tissue regions: zona glomerulosa, zona fasciculata, and zona reticularis.
+The adrenal cortex is composed of three main tissue regions: zona glomerulosa, zona fasciculata, and zona reticularis.
 Although the pathway to pregnenolone synthesis is the same in all zones of the cortex, the zones are histologically and enzymatically distinct, with the exact steroid hormone product dependent on the enzymes present in the cells of each zone.
 Many of the enzymes of adrenal steroid hormone synthesis are of the class called cytochrome P450 enzymes.
 These enzymes all have a common nomenclature and a standardized nomenclature.
 The standardized nomenclature for the P450 class of enzymes is to use the abbreviation CYP.
 For example the P450ssc enzyme (also called 20,22-desmolase or cholesterol desmolase) is identified as CYP11A1.
 In order for cholesterol to be converted to pregnenolone in the adrenal cortex it must be transported from the outer mitochondrial membrane to the inner where CYP11A1 resides.
 This transport process is mediated by steroidogenic acute regulatory protein (StAR).
 This transport process is the rate-limiting step in steroidogenesis.